premake/premake-core/website/docs/Tokens.md

 ## Command Tokens

-Command tokens represent a system level command in a platform-neutral way.
+Command tokens represent a system level command in a shell-neutral way.

 ```lua
 postbuildcommands {